operator-framework/operator-marketplace/README.md

 ### Description

 The marketplace operator manages two CRDs: [OperatorSource](./deploy/crd/operatorsource.crd.yaml) and [CatalogSourceConfig](./deploy/crd/catalogsourceconfig.crd.yaml).
-When an OperatorSource CR is created in the same namespace as where the marketplace operator is running (we recommend the namespace be called "openshift-marketplace"), the operator will download artifacts stored in the registry specified in this OperatorSource CR (for now, please see documentation about using [quay](https://quay.io)'s appregistry API).
+When an OperatorSource CR is created in the same namespace as where the marketplace operator is running (we recommend the namespace be called "openshift-marketplace"), the operator will download bundles stored in the registry specified in this OperatorSource CR (for now, please see documentation about using [quay](https://quay.io)'s appregistry API).
 For an example of this OperatorSource CR please see the [examples](./deploy/examples/) folder.

 The operator will then create a CatalogSourceConfig CR which will, for the time being, trigger the marketplace operator to create a ConfigMap CR and CatalogSource CR.
-The package-server, managed by [OLM](https://github.com/operator-framework/operator-lifecycle-manager), will then respond to the creation of these CRs and allow the external operators to be visible in the [marketplace UI](https://github.com/openshift/console/tree/master/frontend/public/components/marketplace).
+The package-server, managed by [OLM](https://github.com/operator-framework/operator-lifecycle-manager), will then respond to the creation of these CRs and allow the external operators to be visible in the Operator Hub in the [console UI](https://github.com/openshift/console/).

 ### Deploying the Marketplace Operator with OKD
-The Marketplace Operator is deployed by default with OKD and no further steps are required.
+The Marketplace Operator is deployed by default with OKD 4.0 clusters and no further steps are required.
+Previous versions of OKD are not currently supported.

 ### Deploying the Marketplace Operator with Kubernetes
 It is important to note that the order in which you apply the deployment files matters, do not execute the `kubectl apply` commands featured in this section out of order.